pranavraaghav/tree-of-eridarra/README.md

 # Tree of Eridarra
-Tree of Eridarra is a discord bot that I custom built for my private discord server - Eridarra.
+A discord bot that cheers you up when you're down, and helps you get work done accountably.

 ## Features:
 1. Inspiring and motivating quotes upon command